espressomd/espresso/doc/sphinx/analysis.rst

 :meth:`espressomd.analyze.Analysis.pressure`

-Computes the pressure and its contributions in the system.
-It returns all the contributions to the total pressure (see :meth:`espressomd.analyze.Analysis.pressure`).
+Computes the isotropic, homogeneous pressure.
+Do only use this command for (on average) isotropic and homogeneous systems.
+It returns all the contributions to the total pressure as well as the total pressure (see :meth:`espressomd.analyze.Analysis.pressure`).

-The pressure is calculated (if there are no electrostatic interactions) by
+The pressure is calculated (if there are no electrostatic interactions) by the volume and direction averaged virial pressure

 .. math::
      p = \frac{2E_{kinetic}}{Vf} + \frac{\sum_{j>i} {F_{ij}r_{ij}}}{3V}